The preprint mentioned in this story has since been published in Neuron.

 The lack of diversity in genetic data translates to health disparities, says study investigator Ally Kim, associate computational biologist at the Broad Institute in Cambridge, Massachusetts.
 “We can’t just focus on Europe and U.S. all the time for these studies, because regional differences do exist.”

-During its pilot phase, NeuroDev collected genetic and clinical data from the 100 parent-child trios as well as clinical data from an additional 119 children aged 2 to 18 who have a neurodevelopmental condition; 14 percent of children in the study have autism, 39 percent have global developmental delay or intellectual disability, and 42 percent have all three, the researchers found.
+During its pilot phase, NeuroDev collected genetic and clinical data from the 100 parent-child trios as well as clinical data from an additional 119 children aged 2 to 18 who have a neurodevelopmental condition, including autism, global developmental delay or intellectual disability.

 An exome analysis of the parent-child trios revealed genetic explanations for 22 of 99 children: 13 of 75 from South Africa and 9 of 24 from Kenya.
 (The team excluded one trio from the analysis because its samples did not pass quality control measures.)
 These children have genetic variants that are associated with a neurodevelopmental condition in Online Mendelian Inheritance in Man (OMIM) — a catalog of human genes, genetic conditions and traits.